 External Change.
 This is when your protagonist is not planning on doing anything differently but something happens.
 Their surroundings or circumstances change and they are forced to act on it.

 The event or events should be life-altering.
 It will cause a series of reactions within the protagonist that will set them on the path of your story.
-The impending chain reaction to this inciting circumstantial change is what will make up your plot.
+The impending chain reaction to this inciting circumstantial change is what will make up the opening line of your plot.

 Confusion